nbedelman/ScaffoldingWithDiscovar/SWD-cli/README.txt

 *In this example, when the chromosome is built, each scaffold is separated by 100 Ns.
 This is accomplished by including an entry called Ns and including it between each scaffold.
 This is not necessary, and separation of scaffolds by Ns can be done in other ways as well.
 This particular method is not necessary for SWD to work.

 Reference Genome Sequence:
+This should be a fasta file with each scaffold as an entry.
+They should be in "positive" orientation.

 Novel Genome Assembly:
 Only use contigs that have a length >= 1000 bp (removeSmallScaffolds.py)